Azure/azure-sdk-for-js/documentation/how-to-use.md

         });
     ```
     A few points, you need to pay attention here:
-    In the example, we are using DefaultAzureCredential, you can also try other way such as InteractiveBrowserCredential
+    In the example, we are using DefaultAzureCredential, you can also try other way such as Service Principal
     ```
         const credentials = new DefaultAzureCredential();;
     ```